 In this week’s latest and greatest web writing news, it ‘tis the season to tune up, make a plan, take stock of 2010, and note the forecasts for 2011: content marketing will become ever more critical, SEO and search will increasingly integrate social signals, and social media marketing will continue its expansive growth (in spite of the rumors, Facebook doesn’t “own” the internet…yet…)

-First, two highly recommended reads: one from eMarketer on why “magnetic” content marketing will be crucial to your success in 2011, and the second from Content Marketing Today on the essential skills you need to write “kick-butt” copy for your website.
+First, a recommended read from eMarketer on why “magnetic” content marketing will be crucial to your success in 2011.

-Two noteworthy interviews with industry leaders: Bernie Borges (of Find and Convert) posts a podcast interview with the co-authors of Content Rules, and Ross Hudgens interviews Lisa Barone of Outspoken Media.
+A noteworthy interview with industry leaders: Bernie Borges (of Find and Convert) posts a podcast interview with the co-authors of Content Rules.

 “Game-changing” trends in mobile marketing for 2011 are discussed at iMedia Connection.